Home (Morrison novel): Major themes

-The Korean War is the first U.S. War where military forces were desegregated.
-Even still, he is still subject to racist encounters from law enforcement, regardless of his veteran status and service to the country.
-Morrison illustrates how the presence of racism by figures in power continued to prevail against black soldiers after they returned back from the war.
-From instances where segregation lines were drawn on trains and random police searches were made towards black citizens, discriminatory acts persisted in the fifties.
+The Korean War was the first U.S. war where military forces were desegregated.
+Even still, Frank is subject to racist encounters from law enforcement, regardless of his veteran status and service to the country.
+Morrison illustrates how the presence of racism by figures in power continued to prevail against black soldiers after they returned from the war.
+From instances where segregation lines were drawn on trains and random police searches were made towards black citizens, discriminatory acts persisted in the 1950s.
 As Reverend John Locke hears of Frank's veteran status, he comments upon the blatant disregard of black soldiers after returning from the war and the mistreatment they face.

 Frank is desperate to be able to rescue his sister from the experimentation of Dr. Beau, stemming from his inability to save his friends in the war.
-Dr. Beau is a scientist that is known to perform experiments on black people as revealed by Sarah.
+Dr. Beau is a eugenicist that is known to perform experiments on black people as revealed by Sarah.
 His disregard for the consent of Cee is an indicator of the medical racism conducted on black bodies in the name of scientific research.
-The sterilization of Cee's body is the violence committed against the bodies of black women.
+The sterilization of Cee's body exemplifies the violence committed against the bodies of black women.